George Kirwan

 George Kirwan (c.
 1830 - 23 July 1899) was an English cricketer.
 Kirwan's batting style is unknown.

 Kirwan made his first-class debut for England against the Marylebone Cricket Club in July 1853 at Lord's.
 In England's first-innings he was run out for a single run, while in their second-innings he was dismissed for 3 runs by William Hillyer.
 The Marylebone Cricket Club won by 80 runs.
 He made his only first-class appearance for Sussex in September 1853 against Nottinghamshire at the Royal Brunswick Ground, Hove.
 In Sussex's first-innings, Kirwan scored 11 runs before being dismissed by William Clarke, while in their second-innings he was dismissed for 6 runs by James Grundy.
 Nottinghamshire won the match by an innings and 8 runs.
-He made his final first-class appearance in September 1853 for the Gentlemen of England against a United England Eleven at the Royal Brunswick Ground.
+He made his final first-class appearance in September 1853 for the Gentlemen of England against the United England Eleven at the Royal Brunswick Ground.
 In the Gentlemen's first-innings, Kirwan scored 4 runs before being dismissed by John Hyde, while in their second-innings he finished not out on 18.
 The United England Eleven won the match by 7 wickets.

 He died on 23 July 1899 at Bedford, Bedfordshire.